CMU-18739L-S15/18739L-s15-coursedocs/README.md

 Why do we focus on CTFs?
 Because they are a microcosm that demonstrate larger computer security concepts, problems, and skills.
-CTF problems tend to be "smaller" than real life problems, but by being small they allow us to focus on specific ideas.
+CTF problems tend to be smaller than real life problems, but by being small they allow us to focus on specific ideas.

 **Warning:** If you have not done previously done either (a) CTF